threefoldfoundation/info_threefold/src/concepts/quantum_safe_storage/quantum_safe_file_system/quantum_safe_file_system.md

 ![](img/filesystem_abstract.png)

-# ThreeFold Filesystem
+# Quantum Safe Filesystem

 A redundant filesystem, can store PB's (millions of gigabytes) of information.

 Unique features.

 - unlimited scalable (many petabytes) filesystem
-- zero-proof
+- zero_knowledge_proof
   - on the TFGrid, no farmer knows what the data is about.
   - even a quantum computer cannot decrypt
 - data cannot be lost
   - protection for [datarot](twin:datarot), data will autorepair
-- data is kept for every
+- data is kept for ever
 - data is dispersed over multiple sites
 - sites an go down, data not lost
 - typically 10x more efficient than storing on clasic storage cloud systems